 Even in winter, especially on weekends, nowadays a number of pavilions open.
 Wonderful for a brisk walk through storms, rain and wind, along the roaring sea.
 You can then from behind the glass as the rough sea to watch.
 And you can while enjoying a glass, a cup of coffee or tea the fatigues of the distance traveled hiking route from your lower legs.

 For a list of local beach pavilions we refer to the website: the Yellow Pages.

 Thirsty after a hot day?
 Tired of a trip?
 Or just fancy a drink?
 Does not.
 Throughout the day you can be whatever you want good drinks, soda, beer, cocktails, etc.

 Ironing just down on one of the many terrace cafes or in the center of Domburg.
 Enjoying the sun, or in the shade or out of the wind.
 Or opt for a while out.
 Enjoyed at the bar or around the table.
 With friends or just to meet other people and make new friends.
 Enjoy the atmosphere and the charm and pamper yourself into the wee hours.
 Thirsty or not thirsty!

 For the young among us there are various options in Domburg.
 There are various bars in the Stationsstraat.
-Tramzicht, the Beach Club and Cafe Jerommeke have been the local meeting places for the youthful (tourist) for years.
+Tramzicht, the Kafe Domburg and Cafe American Trash have been the local meeting places for the youthful (tourist) for years.
 There is usually a minimum age restriction of sixteen years, and are open every day until 2 am in the summer time.